Angelo Incarnato: Genitals

-The figure's body shows a bare chest, and the lower part of the body hints at the genital area.
+The figure's body shows a bare chest, and the lower part of the body depicts erect male genitalia.
 The mix of male and female characteristics makes the figure seem androgynous.
 This androgyny could suggest a deeper meaning, like a balance between both genders or a symbol of the human form that goes beyond physical features.

 Reverse side (verso)

 The reverse side contains the Greek words "lightning flash, thunder, thunderbolt".
 This is written in Leonardo da Vinci's distinctive handwriting.

 Attribution and debate

 Though the drawing is often attributed to Leonardo da Vinci, some art historians have debated who actually made it.
 Some think Salaì himself may have drawn it, influenced by Leonardo's techniques.
 While the exact authorship is uncertain, the drawing is usually linked to Leonardo because of its style and quality.

 Salaì as the subject

 Salaì entered Leonardo's workshop in 1490 and became his apprentice, model, and close companion.
 His youthful, almost angelic appearance made him a popular subject in Leonardo's works.
 Many believe that Salaì‘s face inspired other famous paintings by Leonardo, including possibly the Mona Lisa.